Inter Milan Youth Sector: Youth system

-The home of Inter's Youth Sector is at Centro Sportivo Giacinto Facchetti, 30,000 square metres of professional training and education facilities between the Niguarda and Bresso districts in the north of Milan.
+The home of Inter's Youth Sector is at Centro Sportivo Giacinto Facchetti, also known as Interello, 30,000 square metres of professional training and education facilities between the Affori and Niguarda neighborhoods in northern Milan.

 Inter Youth Sector has 20 scouts in the Lombardy region and 10 in the rest of Italy.
 They all report directly to the general coordinator in Milan.

 Below the Primavera team (U19), there are nine other teams: